frostybash/pi/README.md

 sudo apt-get update
 sudo apt-get upgrade

-Copy All files to Pi Desktop.
-libData.so, libCommon.so, Pr3.out, libSettings.so, layout2.glade, NewUSMeter.sh, usmsetup.sh, PrxStart.sh,  launch_pr3.desktop, master.zip
+Copy All files to Pi Desktop. git clone in home directory libData.so, libCommon.so, Pr3.out, libSettings.so, layout2.glade, NewUSMeter.sh, usmsetup.sh, PrxStart.sh,  launch_pr3.desktop, master.zip
 Install Necessary Libraries.
 All libraries can be installed by executing usmsetup.sh.